-There are four exams listed on the schedule, the lowest score will be dropped, the other three will be be worth 15% of your final point total each.
+There are four mid-term exams.
+The lowest of which will be dropped and the other three averaged to make 45% of your final point total.
 If you miss an exam for any reason you will receive a zero for that exam.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN and as such one exam can be missed without penalty as it will count as the dropped exam in the final point tally.
 Only under very special circumstances will there be any change to this policy, and in those cases, exceptions will be made ONLY when the instructor is notified prior to the scheduled exam time of a conflict.

-Tests will consist of mostly multiple choice questions and one or more open-ended problem(s), which will be designed to be similar to example and practice problems done in class or homework.
-The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule at the end of this syllabus.
+Tests will consist of mostly multiple choice questions with possibly one or more open-ended problem(s), which will be designed to be similar to example and practice problems done in class or homework.
+The scope of each test (with the exception of the final) is limited to the chapters covered since the previous exam.
 However, even though earlier material is not explicitly tested it may still appear on an exam.